- 31 - 60 Minutes

 - Add the ginger, shrimp, and shredded chicken breast, then stir-fry for another minute.

 - Add the green beans and half the green onions and cook until the shrimp turn pink and are cooked through.

 - Add the rice to the pan and stir to combine.

-- Pour over the soy sauce mixture, add the sliced omelet, and stir fry until all the ingredients are coated and piping hot.
-Sprinkle with the remaining spring onions and chopped cilantro.
+- Pour over the soy sauce mixture, add the sliced omelet, and stir fry until all the ingredients are coated and hot.
+Sprinkle with the remaining green onions and chopped cilantro.